Authentic Lutheran Worship

 The Sacrament of the Lord’s Supper is something that we truly value as Lutheran Christians.
 We value it so much so that we have chosen to take part in it every week.
 We know that God can offer no clearer a gift than the physical offering of Himself for the forgiveness of our sins and for the strengthening of our faith.

-In preparation for coming to the Lord’s Table the following questions are helpful:
+In preparation for coming to the Lord’s Table, I confess:

 We offer communion both with the common cup and individual glasses.
 If you would prefer the common cup, let the tray of glasses pass and the pastor will offer the cup to you.
 If you have any dietary restrictions, please see an elder before the service begins.